terminalobject/CV/CV.md

 #### Fast, independent learner

 During my time at Deloitte I had to master very quickly the structure of a well known, complex ERP software (Microsoft Dynamics AX) and acquaint myself with its proprietary development environment - MorphX.
 During my time at Makers I learned several new technologies in a short time span.
 As a weekend challenge, I wrote [a basic C app to send HTTP requests](https://github.com/terminalobject/HTTP-Request-in-C).
 This required getting acquainted with the basics of Berkeley Sockets and the C language over a couple of days - a very interesting learning experience, as C is very different from the higher level languages we were taught in the course.
-As a final project for graduation from Makers, we developed a Machine LEarning app for headling filtering.
+As a final project for graduation from Makers, we developed a Machine Learning app for headline filtering.

 #### Great Collaborator